-In Indiana, the Access to Public Records Act (APRA) allows people the right to request or access information on the “affairs of government and the official acts of those who represent them as public officials and employees (IC 5-14-2-1).”
+In Indiana, the Access to Public Records Act (APRA) grants people the right to request or access information on the “affairs of government and the official acts of those who represent them as public officials and employees.”
+(IC 5-14-2-1).

-The Indiana Department of Revenue Legal Services department manages and responds to all public records requests in accordance with APRA to protect taxpayer information (IC 5-14-3 and 6-8.1-7).
-You can find descriptions of the types of records DOR manages and responds to on this page.
+DOR’s Legal Services team manages and responds to all public records requests in accordance with APRA to protect taxpayer information.
+(IC 5-14-3 and 6-8.1-7).

-A public record’s request can be granted only if the information requested exists.
-APRA does not cover future records or allow a means by which to obtain answers to questions or information.
+A public records request can only be granted if the record exists and is not exempt from disclosure.
+A public records request cannot include future records.
+APRA does not provide the requester with the ability to get answers to certain questions regarding the information, nor interpret data.
 DOR is not obligated to create a public record to answer an inquiry.

 Indiana Department of Revenue